genert/pipedrive-api/README.md

 > Work in progress.

-go-pipedrive requires Go version 1.7 or greater.
+Requires Go version 1.7 or greater.

 # Supported resources